 Are You Eligible?

-To participate, you’ll need to agree to install (or have a 3rd-party vendor install) an eligible submeter to measure only the energy used to charge EVs.
+To participate, you’ll need to agree to install (or have a 3rd-party vendor install) an approved submeter to measure only the energy used to charge EVs and not have an active SCE service account with any past due bills.
 This pilot program is available on a first-come, first-served basis to Residential and Commercial/Industrial customers within our service territory.
 The pilot is limited to a total of 500 submeters.
 Net Energy Metering (NEM) customers are eligible to participate, but are limited to 20% (100) of the total submeters.

 Enrollment is 4 Steps Away

-- To participate in the Pilot you must select and engage a Submeter Meter Data Management Agent (Submeter MDMA) approved by the California Public Utilities Commission listed on this page.
+- Select and engage a Submeter MDMA approved by the California Public Utilities Commission (CPUC).

-- Your Submeter MDMA will submit the agreement to SCE;
+- Have your Submeter MDMA submit the agreement to SCE on your behalf.

 You are responsible for the installation of your submeter in a timely manner.